Iran says it will not give Europe more time to save nuclear deal

 The accord requires Iran to curb its uranium enrichment capacity, capping Iran’s stock of low-enriched uranium at 300 kg of uranium hexafluoride enriched to 3.67 percent or its equivalent for 15 years.

 A series of more intrusive U.N. inspections under the deal have verified that Iran has been meeting its commitments.
-Tehran has always said its nuclear program is for only electricity generation and other peaceful purposes.
+Iran has always said its nuclear program is for electricity generation and medical purposes only.

-But Trump said he was pulling out of the deal because it failed to address Iran’s missile program or punish it for waging proxy wars in the Middle East.
+Trump said he was pulling out of the deal because it was not permanent and failed to address Iran’s missile program or punish it for waging proxy wars in the Middle East.
 Trump’s action has forced countries around the world to boycott Iranian oil or face sanctions of their own.

 Britain, France and Germany have been planning a new push to keep Iran in the 2015 deal, but European officials have acknowledged they may be nearing the end of the diplomatic road.

-Worries about a confrontation between Iran and the United States have mounted since attacks last week on two oil tankers near the strategic Strait of Hormuz shipping lane at the entrance to the Gulf.
+Worries about a confrontation between Iran and the United States have mounted since attacks last week on two oil tankers in the Gulf of Oman, near the strategic Strait of Hormuz shipping lane.

 Washington blamed Iran, and the Pentagon announced the deployment of about 1,000 more U.S. troops to the Middle East, citing concerns about a threat from Iran.